Scania L113: Estonia

 In Estonia, the L113CLB was made bodies by Duple Metsec but build at Baltscan in Estonia, most common body was Duple Metsec T-76 City, others were also available.
 Only one Duple Metsec T-76 City was preserved as museum example.

 Portugal

 In Portugal, the L113 was sold between 1993 and 1998.
 The most common bodyworks was the Marcopolo Tricana and Irmãos Mota Atomic UR95, but it was also available with Irmãos Mota Atomic UR89 or CAMO Camus bodyworks, all of them as city buses.

 However, the L113 was also sold as a coach, almost all of them using Irmãos Mota MKIII bodywork, but they could also be seen bodied with CAMO Riviera.

 Singapore

-A total of 77 L113s were supplied to Singapore – Trans-Island Bus Services taking 50 with Alexander Strider bodies and 15 with Greek built ELBO bodies between 1995 and 1997, and Singapore Bus Service taking 12 with Soon Chow bodies in 1995.
+A total of 77 L113 sets were supplied to Singapore – Trans Island Bus Services taking 50 with Scottish built Alexander Strider bodywork sets were between 1995 and 1997 and 15 with Greek built ELVO bodywork sets in 1996, and Singapore Bus Service taking 12 with Soon Chow bodies in 1995.
+In 2014, thereafter statutory lifespan expiry date are progressively fully retirement of SMRT's Scania L113CRL buses were taken out of service and sent for scrap than officially de-registered. and as the direct replacement newer generation Wheelchair Accessible Bus (WAB) batch of MAN NL323F A22 Lion's City Hybrid buses. they were powered by a Scania DSC1171 engine (11,021cc) that is Euro I compliant and some 4-speed ZF Ecomat 4HP 500 gearbox.